robertdebock/learn-terraform/2-infrastructure-as-code-with-terraform.md

 ```

 If you would apply `moment-0.yml` followed by `moment-1.tml`, the droplet `web-1` would **NOT** be removed.
 Droplet `web-1` has been orphaned now.

+# Questions

+1. Terraform keeps state, what is the benefit?
+2. Terraform and Ansible differ, for what situation would you use either?
+3. In your own words, what are some benefits of infrastructure as code?